Tartori/blockchain2database/README.md

 #### WARNING

 Changing MariaDB configuration might require you to restart the service.

+### Database storage engine

+We have tested the software to work with InnoDB.
+If you do this, you will want your InnoDB database to be stored on an SSD or similarly fast storage backend.

-The MEMORY tables will get deleted on each restart of MariaDB.
+The tables with MEMORY engine will get deleted on each restart of MariaDB.
 If you want to avoid data loss, you have to create a Dump of the data first.
 If you have to regularly restart the service or if you can't trust your MEMORY (for example, if you don't have ECC Memory), you should probably use a different storage engine.

-In our experience, it's a good idea, to use the MEMORY storage engine for the initial read in of the data which can take a long time and causes high load on the DBMS and then switch over to InnoDB for daily use.

-### Using InnoDB instead

-If you don't have the necessary amount of memory in your system, you can switch to another MariaDB storage engine.
-We have tested the software to work with InnoDB.
-If you do this, you will want your InnoDB database to be stored on an SSD or similarly fast storage backend.

 To change the storage engine, you have to edit the SQL files, since the used storage engine is specified explicitly in each file.
 Note that you need to do